Taylor Swift Caught In Selena Gomez Vs Bella Hadid’s Bad Blood Over The Weeknd

 Eek!
-Selena Gomez and Bella Hadid’s love triangle with The Weeknd has their bestie, Taylor Swift, stuck square in the middle of it all.
+Selena Gomez and Bella Hadid’s love triangle with The Weeknd has their bestie, Taylor Swift, stuck square in the middle of it all, according to a new report.
 But whose side will she take in the end?

 Selena Gomez, 24, has caused a bit of a rift in Taylor Swift‘s infamous girl squad.
 Thanks to her blossoming new romance with The Weeknd, 26, Selena’s dripping some serious “Bad Blood” with Taylor’s other friend, Bella Hadid, 20, who is The Weeknd’s ex.
 Yikes!